RSE-Sheffield/pando-python/episodes/optimisation-numpy.md

 ### `vectorize()`

 Python's `map()` was introduced earlier, for applying a function to all elements within a list.
-NumPy provides `vectorize()` an equivalent for operating over it's arrays.
+NumPy provides `vectorize()` an equivalent for operating over its arrays.

 This doesn't actually make use of processor-level vectorisation, from the [documentation](https://numpy.org/doc/stable/reference/generated/numpy.vectorize.html):